Noto Sicily, Italy Travel Guide

 To maximize your visit to Vendicari, keep these places in mind.

-Beyond the well-known sites, Noto holds quieter corners and local favorites.
-These offer unique experiences and a connection to the town.
+Beyond the well-well-known places, Noto holds quieter corners and local favorites.
+These give one-of-a-kind experiences and a connection to the town.

 Engage with Noto's daily rhythm and local talents.